finos/legend-studio/docs/workflow/local-development-assemblage.md

 # Local Development Assemblage

-This guide is meant for deverlopers who needs to work on this project and an external project that relies on their changes in this project.
+This guide is meant for developers who needs to work on this project and an external project that relies on their changes in this project.
 For example: the developer creates a new core extension of `Legend Studio` and plan to use this new extension in their external project `My New DSL`.
 This guide will cover setup needed to make this workflow smooth.

 ## Workstation Setup